All guides

 Step 2: Store them in a password manager

-• 1Password — best for families and teams
+• 1Password: best for families and teams.
+Polished apps on every platform.

-• Bitwarden — best free option, open source
+• Bitwarden: best free option, open source.
+Self-hostable for the privacy-conscious.

-• Your browser's built-in manager — fine as a starting point, upgrade later
+• Your browser's built-in manager: a good starting point, but weaker cross-platform support.

 A password manager listing unique strong passwords with a 2FA code on a phone